 As a distinct form of qualitative research methodology, narrative research has some advantages when compared with other qualitative research approaches.
 First of all, narrative research can provide a holistic picture of a single individual or the lives of a small numbers of individuals with detailed information (Creswell, 2013, p.
 73).
 Narratives are open to continuous interpretations at different times by different people.
 Through different analysis strategies, researchers may reveal information that could not easily be discerned on the surface.
 Moreover, researchers critically shape the stories participants choose to tell through their presence, by listening and questioning in particular ways (Riessman, 2008, p.
 50).
 The benefits of this collaboration lie in two ways.
 On the one hand, researchers co-constructed the stories with participants, which helps researchers to restorying participants’ experience and finally lessen the gap between them.
 On the other hand, by conducting narrative studies, researchers can establish a close bond with the participants, which helps to make connections between research and practice.

+Very clear and well-supported answer

+Dan, you’ve constructed a very strong set of answers overall.
+The second two answers are better than the first two in terms of support.

+20/20

 References: